-The truth is that rates will vary between mortgage lenders (as will fees, the personality of the loan originator, how quickly you can close your loan, and the technology they have to provide a simplified mortgage experience).
+The truth is that rates will vary between Mortgage Brokers in Greenville SC (as will fees, the personality of the loan originator, how quickly you can close your loan, and the technology they have to provide a simplified mortgage experience).
 Lenders adjust mortgage rates based on the degree of risk they consider the loan to be.
 A riskier loan has a higher interest rate.
-Generally speaking, when it comes to a conventional mortgage, a given bank offers loans at the same interest rate for everyone.
+Generally speaking, when it comes to a conventional mortgage, a given Mortgage Broker in Greenville SC offers loans at the same interest rate for everyone.

 As long as your ratings allow you to exceed a certain threshold to qualify for the mortgage, you'll pay the same interest as everyone else who exceeds that threshold and obtains the same loan at the same time as you.
 Mortgage rates and inflation go hand in hand.
 When inflation increases, interest rates rise so they can keep up with the value of the dollar.
 If inflation decreases, mortgage rates fall.
 During periods of low inflation, mortgage rates tend to stay the same or fluctuate slightly.